cdfoundation/toc/PROJECT_LIFECYCLE.md

 Every project will start at incubation and can progress toward graduation on its own timeline.

+### Submitting proposals

+Projects must be formally proposed via GitHub by submitting a pull request to this repository.
+See the [Project Proposals](./proposals) directory for the previous proposals and the template.

 ### Project Proposal Requirements
-Projects must be formally proposed via GitHub.
 Project proposals submitted should provide the following information to the best of their ability:

 * name of project
 * project description (what it does, why it is valuable, origin and history)